During a flood

 - Keep an emergency grab bag with items such as a radio with spare batteries or a wind up radio.
 A battery torch with spare batteries or a wind up torch.
 First aid kit and medication, bottled water and emergency food enough for three days.
 Copies of important family documents in a waterproof bag, such as passports, birth and insurance certificates

-- Protect doorways and low level air vents with sandbags or rubbish bags filled with earth
+- Protect doorways and low level air vents with Property flood resilience products, installed in advance of flooding

 - Turn off gas and electricity

 - Move as much as you can, including food, upstairs

 - If you are trapped by flooding, remain near a window to attract attention

 - Call Floodline on 0845 988 1188 for warnings and information